-The Polymer UI client block provides an ability to quickly create front-end portals with mobile-first responsive web UI.
-It is based on Google Polymer framework and enables tight integration with mobile browsers for adding web applications to the device home screen and for offline work.
+It is based on Polymer library and enables tight integration with mobile browsers for adding web applications to the device home screen and for offline work.

 The CUBA platform Polymer UI has the following features: